(A) How is a family copayment determined?

-The copayment shall be assigned at the time the CDJFS determines eligibility and the copayment amount shall be in effect for the entire twelve month eligibility period unless any of the following occurs:
+The copayment shall be assigned at the time the county agency determines eligibility and the copayment amount shall be in effect for the entire eligibility period unless any of the following occurs:

 (1) The caretaker reports a change in family income, family size, or both, that reduces the amount of the copayment.

 (2) A documented increase in family income or a reduction in family size occurs within the first thirty calendar days of the date of eligibility determination.

-(3) An incorrect copayment was assessed by the CDJFS as a result of agency error, recipient error, or recipient fraud, resulting in corrective action to reduce or increase the family's copayment.
+(3) An incorrect copayment was assessed by the county agency as a result of agency error, recipient error, or recipient fraud, resulting in corrective action to reduce or increase the family's copayment.

 (4) The Ohio department of job and family services (ODJFS) requires a change in the copayment.

 (D) When is a copayment recalculated?

 (1) The copayment shall be recalculated for any reason listed in paragraph (B) of this rule and as part of the annual redetermination, reinstatement of eligibility, or continuation of eligibility due to the loss of a qualifying activity.

-The CDJFS shall waive the copayment for families eligible for protective child care benefits as described in rule 5101:2-16-30 of the Administrative Code.
+The county agency shall waive the copayment for families eligible for protective child care benefits pursuant to rule 5101:2-16-30 of the Administrative Code.

 (F) Is a copayment adjusted if the caretaker does not utilize all of the authorized hours?

 A family shall be required to pay the copayment assigned for a child's authorization or the child's cost of care for the week, whichever amount is lower.
 The child's cost of care for the week includes payment to the provider for absent days.

 (G) Is a provider required to collect the copayment?